kevinschmidt24799/ecosystem/README.md

 <img src="Demo%20Images/Neural%20Net%20Strategy.png" alt="drawing" width="500"/>

 This image is of a game in which the neural net (red) has effectively won, because it beats the only remaining creatures (green).
 As you can see, it forms a bizarre formation, and will slowly and patiently finish off the green.
-A video of how the neural net plays is https://youtu.be/PNqL7vxpSmE
+A video of how the neural net plays is uploaded at: https://youtu.be/PNqL7vxpSmE